Vyral/greg-harrelson-recruiting/_drafts/how-to-stay-ahead-of-your-goals-in-the-new-year.md

 {% include youtube.html %}

-We’d love to help you reach your 2019 goals.
-Here are a few tips that we recommend.
+<center>We’d love to help you reach your 2019 goals.
+Here are a few tips that we recommend.</center>

 Have you ever wondered what it would take for you to start your new year ahead of your goals?
 Today **I have three things you can do to generate momentum quickly and get ahead of your goals to make 2019 your best year yet:**